kinson/kinson.github.io/_posts/2017-08-11-welcome-to-jekyll.markdown

 echo "Migrations run successfully"
 ```

 This script will execute after the Elixir process has begun so it takes advantage of erlang's [rpc](http://erlang.org/doc/man/rpc.html) module to execute a task on the running process.
 This leads us to the last step to setting up a boot hook with Distillery and that is creating a task module in Elixir.
 There is no task module with the phoenix template so you will have to add one and reference in `mix.exs`.
-I chose to put the tasks file in `release/tasks.ex` and added release to the compile path in `mix.exs`
+I chose to put the tasks file in `release/tasks.ex` and added release to the compile path in `mix.exs`.

 ```elixir
 # Specifies which paths to compile per environment.